Ohio Insure Plan Logo

 No Surrender Penalties At Passing

-A common question about annuities is what happens at passing.
+A common question about annuities is what happens upon passing.
 With the vast majority of policies sold today, your beneficiaries would receive the lump-sum annuity value at passing surrender free.
 In other words, all surrender penalties are waived at passing.

 It should be noted that this is not the case with every annuity.
 Some contracts will provide higher rates if you remove the death benefit feature.
-Some of our younger clients who add their spouse as a joint owner/annuitant are comfortable waiving this rider in order to lock-in higher rates and larger income payments.
+Some of our younger clients who add their spouse as a joint owner/annuitant are comfortable waiving this rider to lock-in higher rates and larger income payments.
 Again, it’s up to you.

 Selling Your Annuity Payments

 One final option is to sell your annuity (or annuity payments) for a lump sum cash settlement.
 We are not proponents of this strategy.
-It’s really a last resort option, but we see some owners sell their structured settlements for cash to make ends meet.
+It’s a last resort option, but we see some owners sell their structured settlements for cash to make ends meet.
 We are not buyers of such contracts, but there is a market for them.

 Contact Us For More Information